Nepholis/Nepholis/README.md

 - 👋 Hi, I’m @Nepholis
 - 👀 I’m interested coding fun projects.
-- 🌱 I’m currently learning JavaScript (DiscordJS, NodeJS)
+- 🧑‍🎓 I’m studying Computer Science in Germany
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m currently learning JavaScript (DiscordJS, NodeJS) and C# (WPF)
-- 📫 How to reach me ...
+- 🤝🏻 You can buy me a coffee here: https://www.buymeacoffee.com/Nepholis

 <!---
 Nepholis/Nepholis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.